scottslowe/weblog/content/post/2021-10-21-creating-reusable-kuma-installation-yaml.md

 Make note of the `name` and `secretName` values for both certificates; they will be needed later.

-After all the TLS assets have been defined---they don't need to be actually applied against the cluster, just defined---then you're ready to modify the installation YAMl to make it reusable.
+After all the TLS assets have been defined---they don't need to be actually applied against the cluster, just defined---then you're ready to modify the installation YAML to make it reusable.

 ## Creating Reusable Installation YAML